hbc/NGS_Data_Analysis_Course/lessons/01_the_filesystem.md

 	genomics_data  other  raw_fastq  README.txt  reference_data

-ls stands for 'list' and it lists the contents of a directory.
+> ls stands for 'list' and it lists the contents of a directory.

 There are five items listed.
 What are they?
-We can use a command line argument with `ls` to get more information.
+We can use a "modifier" with `ls` to get more information; this modifier is called an argument (more below).

 ```$ ls -F```

 	genomics_data/  other/  raw_fastq/  README.txt  reference_data/

 Anything with a "/" after it is a directory.
 Things with a "*" after them are programs.
-If there are no decorations, it's a file.
+If there are no decorations after the name, it's a file.

-You can also use the command
+You can also use the command:

 ```$ ls -l```
+to see whether items in a directory are files or directories. `ls -l` gives a lot more information too.

 	total 124
 	drwxrwsr-x 2 mp298 mp298  78 Sep 30 10:47 genomics_data